Five Reasons Not to Buy a Cushion Cut Diamond

 Knowing all of the above, our last reason for not insisting on a cushion cut diamond is that sometimes modern conveniences just fail us.
 Despite the cushion’s endless variables and modifications, you’ll find them bucketed online as, simply, “cushion.”
 Not helpful.
 That means you get the pleasure of digging through each and every grading report yourself, checking for cut specifications and ratios and real-time images to make sure there are no surprises except the proposal itself.

-All in all, it’s easy to fall for a combination of factors that just doesn’t exist, and you could spend an eternity shuffling through every website in town.
+All in all, it’s easy to fall for a combination of factors that just doesn’t exist, and you could spend an eternity shuffling through every website in town for the perfect cushion engagement ring.
 We’d rather you spent an eternity just being in love!

-How to Buy a Cushion Cut Diamond, if You Still Must
+How to a Buy Cushion Cut Diamond Engagement Ring, if You Must

-We think cushions are best purchased by working with an expert who can help you find one that’s exactly what you’re looking for.
+We think cushion cut diamonds are best purchased by working with an expert who can help you find one that’s exactly what you’re looking for.
 But if you’re going to give it a shot going alone, you can start by throwing the four Cs out the window.
 Though try not to break anything.

 Then, figure out what you like.
-Modern or antique (and by the way, lab grown diamonds can be custom cut like an antique cushion).
+Modern or antique (and by the way, lab grown diamonds can be custom cut like an antique cushion or old mine cut).
 What shape?
 Elongated, square, something in between?
 Take a look at a few modified versus brilliant cuts.
 What’s your sparkle type?
 Do you dig that crushed ice look?
 Or prefer a more defined, chunky pattern?
 Then think about cut, color, and clarity—in that order.
 Finally check out our definitive guide to purchasing this tricky shape.

 And lastly, if you find a cushion cut diamond you like, grab it.
 Because you’ll never find one just like it again!

-Check out our diamond search where you can view 360-degree images of more than 10,000 diamonds (including countless cushion cuts) and don’t forget to zoom out (because size can be deceiving), or book a virtual or offline appointment at our New York salon to view certified lab-grown and natural diamonds in person.
+Check out our diamond search, where you can view 360-degree images of more than 150,000 diamonds (including countless cushion cuts) don’t forget to zoom out (because size can be deceiving), or book a virtual or offline appointment at our New York salon to view certified lab-grown and natural diamonds in person.

 Not finding what you’re looking for?
 Email us with what you’re looking for at firstname.lastname@example.org.
 We’ll curate a list of 5-7 exclusive stones that are just right for you.